 Android and iOS: Free or with subscription

+The grandfather of all life planner software, Outlook wrote the book on a lot of the utility we expect in our tools today.
 For most of its existence, Microsoft Outlook was primarily a work email platform, used mostly because it made internal communications easier.
 Over the past few years, though, Microsoft has made significant improvements to Outlook’s calendar function, making it a formidable planner app in its own right.

 Today’s Outlook calendar is streamlined and professional-looking with plenty of options for viewing your schedule:

 View schedules for groups or shared resources (conference rooms, etc.)

 Outlook also offers one-click event creation.
 Just click on a time slot and start typing; Outlook will automatically set up the event.
 Within the event view, you can add more details like reminders and color-coding for easy organization.

 Unsurprisingly, most of Outlook’s best features still have to do with work.
 One of the most useful is the meeting request function, which lets you suggest a time and send an invitation to the participants’ inboxes.

 Participants can accept or decline your invitation with a single click.
 They also have the option, if you grant permission, to propose an alternative time if their calendar shows a conflict.